 Categories Security Indicators OICR General Security Policies and Procedures The dates that the security policies and procedures were reviewed by the prescribed person or prescribed entity since the prior review of the Information and Privacy Commissioner of Ontario.
-See Part 1 - Privacy Indicators for General Privacy Policies, Procedures and Practices (which includes reference to Appendix G).
+See Part 1 - Privacy Indicators for General Privacy Policies, Procedures and Practices (which includes reference to Appendix D).
 Privacy and security policies and procedures are reviewed together.
 Whether amendments were made to existing security policies and procedures as a result of the review and, if so, a list of the amended security policies and procedures and, for each policy and procedure amended, a brief description of the amendments made.
 See Part 1 - Privacy Indicators for General Privacy Policies, Procedures and Practices Whether new security policies and procedures were developed and implemented as a result of the review, and if so, a brief description of each of the policies and procedures developed and implemented.
-See Part 1 - Privacy Indicators for General Privacy Policies, Procedures and Practices The dates that each amended and newly developed security policy and procedure was See Part 1 - Privacy Indicators for General Privacy Policies, Procedures and Practices
+See Part 1 - Privacy Indicators for General Privacy Policies, Procedures and Practices The dates that each amended and newly developed security policy and procedure was communicated to agents and, for each amended and newly developed security policy and procedure communicated to agents, the nature of the communication.
+See Part 1 - Privacy Indicators for General Privacy Policies, Procedures and Practices Whether communication materials available to the public and other stakeholders were amended as a result of the See Part 1 - Privacy Indicators for General Privacy Policies, Procedures and Practices